DenchiSoft/VTubeStudio/README.md

 }
 ```

-The fields in the response should me mostly self-explanatory.
+The fields in the response should be mostly self-explanatory.

 The filename is the name of the item file.
 This is the name you can use to load an instance of the item into the scene.
 For JPG/PNG/GIF items, this is the full filename (without path) including the file extension (for example "my_item.jpg").
 For animation folders, it's the folder name.
 For Live2D items, it is also the folder name.